Ryzen Threadripper 2950X vs Xeon Platinum 8160

 So, is Ryzen Threadripper 2950X better than Xeon Platinum 8160?

 Yes.
-Ryzen Threadripper 2950X is the better overall CPU here.
-You are getting a 23.9% average FPS lead across 50 shared CPU game tests in our data, 1.6% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen Threadripper 2950X is the better all-around CPU here.
+It gives you a 23.9% average FPS lead across 50 shared CPU game tests in our data, 1.6% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen Threadripper 2950X is the better pick here.
+If gaming is the priority, Ryzen Threadripper 2950X is the better pick.
 According to our tests, it delivers 23.9% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen Threadripper 2950X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen Threadripper 2950X is the stronger fit.
 You are getting 1.6% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper 2950X is the smarter buy today.
-Ryzen Threadripper 2950X is at an unclear MSRP at $899 MSRP versus unclear MSRP, and it gives you a 23.9% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (32.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper 2950X is the better buy right now.
+Ryzen Threadripper 2950X comes in at an unclear MSRP at $899 MSRP versus unclear MSRP, and it still gives you a 23.9% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (32.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?